marklogic-community/toolkit-for-excel/README.txt

 Control Panel -> Add/Remove Programs -> MarkLogic_WordAddin -> Remove
    This will remove the registry entries for the Addin configuration.

-Additionally, remove .xqy and .js support sor the Addin from the server.
+Additionally, remove .js support for the Addin from the server.

 Troubleshooting